sneshyba/ice2020/readme.txt

 pip install f90nml
 pip install reliability

-This is work done by Kayden Lynch and Steven Neshyba 2020.
+This is work done by Kayden Lynch and Steven Neshyba 2020, and N. Reszka 2021

 Data flow